 One of the most beautiful homes in Las Palomas was owned by Cary Grant and his wife Betsey Drake.
-Built in 1927, the home is the ditto of the Andalusian Spanish farmhouse.
-With a rested magnificent Spanish Hacienda, beautifully manicured grounds, and a long driveway, the home is breathtakingly gorgeous.
+Built in 1927, the 5,300 square foot home is the ditto of the Andalusian Spanish farmhouse.
+With a rested magnificent Spanish Hacienda, beautifully manicured grounds, a long driveway, a large swimming pool, and 1.5 acres of land, the home is breathtakingly gorgeous.

 Dean Martin’s Home

 This luxurious compound was a home to the legendary Rat Pack member Dean Martin.
-He bought this home way back in the 1960s with his gorgeous second wife Jeanne for $56,000.
-Now, its value is in millions!
+He bought this 2,342 square foot home way back in the 1960s with his gorgeous second wife Jeanne for $56,000.

 The Kennedy/Lawford Home